9 Things Every Bro Should Do This Summer

-With the school year winding to a necessary conclusion, the days will be longer, girls’ skirts will be shorter and temperatures will be higher.
+With the school year at a necessary conclusion, the days will be longer, girls’ skirts will be shorter and temperatures will be higher.
 In essence, the possibilities are endless; so dream big, Bro, because this summer is yours to conquer.

 There isn’t a singular road map to lead you toward summer triumph, however, preparing a summer bucket list as soon as right now could pay off big dividends by the time fall rolls around.